As the war on diet continues to rage, here’s an earlier debate I was commissioned to write in 2010.

 If it’s organic it must be healthy they cry.
 This is not always the case.
 Stop to consider the food miles.
 Organic muesli from the U.S., which has travelled much further than a locally made in Melbourne conventional product like Flip Shelton’s muesli.
-Reducing the energy footprint of food distribution must also be taken into account as part of global sustainable awareness.
+Reducing the energy footprint of food distribution is also important as part of global sustainable awareness.

 During this time I have watched an endless stream of diners at organic cafés and restaurants hoe into three courses and coffee with abundant enthusiasm that they can continue to overeat because it’s organic.
 Yet the health issues remain.
 The pandemic of diabetes and obesity continues and the syndrome of the irritable bowel is becoming an epidemic.